 With thanks to the Society of Exploration Geophysicists (SEG) for the following information

-For travel to the 52nd U.S. Rock Mechanics/Geomechanics Symposium, 17-20 June 2018, the following information will help to obtain a visa to visit the U.S..
+For travel to the 52nd U.S. Rock Mechanics/Geomechanics Symposium, 17-20 June 2018 and the 2nd International Discrete Fracture Network Engineering Conference, 20 – 22 June 2018, the following information will help to obtain a visa to visit the U.S..

 Ensure that you have a visa in time for the symposium by beginning the visa process early.
 Start by reading the U.S. Department of State’s overview of Business (B-1) visa’s.